sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 Note that due to the properties of the `~astropy.time.Time` object, this will be a mixin column which as actually a single object, this limits the versatility of the `~astropy.table.Table` a little.
 For more on mixin columns see the `AstroPy docs <http://docs.astropy.org/en/stable/table/mixin_columns.html>`_.
 The units will be taken from the table quantities for each column, the metadata will simply be the table.meta dictionary.
-You could also implicitly add metadata and units, these will be added to the relevant dictionaries using the dictionary update method, with the explicit user-given values taking precedence.
+You can also explicitly add metadata and units, these will be added to the relevant dictionaries using the dictionary update method, with the explicit user-given values taking precedence.

     >>> from sunpy.util.metadata import MetaDict
     >>> from collections import OrderedDict